 14. Purple Shampoo

 I cannot say this enough!
 Use a leave in conditioner every single time you wash your hair!
-That’s where you can continue to use Olaplex No. 3 or I also like Redken’s Unique One.
+That’s where you can continue to use Olaplex No. 3 or I also Revlon Uniqone Coconut.
+This will cost you about $16 in a salon so grab it here for $11 instead!

 What products do I use to color the brown?

 The brown color is actually my natural color, sorry!
 But these are two colors that are very similar, Aloxxi’s chroma in 6G is the most similar and I love the warmth it brings!
-Another would be Redken’s color gels in 6N.
+Another would be Redken Color Gels in 6N .
 This one is easier to get your hands on than Aloxxi but is still a beautiful color!
 Here is a link to both colors!

 You may also like: Top 5 Salon Secrets to Grow Your Hair Longer and Faster!
 Tips that really work!
 From a licensed professional.